chirontt/RubikFX/README.md

 The Gradle or Maven build script produces a `RubikFX` application, for running in standard JVM/JavaFX 11+.
-The build scripts can also produce stand-alone native executables, using [GraalVM native-image](https://www.graalvm.org/reference-manual/native-image/) utility, for common platforms (Windows, and Linux.)
+The build scripts can also produce stand-alone native executables, using [GraalVM native-image](https://www.graalvm.org/reference-manual/native-image/) utility, for common platforms - Windows, Linux, and MacOS (untested).

 ## Gradle build tasks